 We introduced the following configuration files that control the behavior of Test Kitchen:

-List of gems needed and the repository from which Bundler should download gems via bundle install
+- List of gems needed and the repository from which Bundler should download gems via

 We explained the YAML file format used by .kitchen.yml files in great detail, including how to configure synced folders to synchronize source between your host and guest environments.